 MICHELE MEEK, Ph.D. (she/her) is a writer, filmmaker, professor, and entrepreneur.
 She authored the book Consent Culture and Teen Films (2023 Indiana University Press), and she has published several other books including Independent Female Filmmakers (2019 Routledge) and The Mastermind Failure Club (2020).
 She presented a TEDx talk “Why we’re confused about consent—rewriting our stories of seduction” and has written for Ms. Magazine, Script Magazine, Entrepreneur, The Good Men Project, Salon.com, among others.
+She has another book Consent Puzzles forthcoming with Routledge.

 Michele wrote and directed the award-winning short film Bay Creek Tennis Camp (2023) which continues to screen at festivals, universities, and other venues across the world.
 She has written and directed numerous award-winning films which have screened at festivals across the world and the Institute of Contemporary Art including Imagine Kolle 37 (2017) and Red Sneakers (2008).
 She worked as associate producer on the documentary Salvage (2019), which premiered at SXSW Film Festival.
+She is currently in production on a feature-length documentary Impermanence.

 She is a tenured Associate Professor in the Communication department at Bridgewater State University, where she teaches filmmaking, screenwriting, film studies, digital media, gender studies, and life design.

-Learn more about her or get in touch.
+Learn more about her or get in touch

 consent culture and teen films